ivardesign/viva-la-vue-workshop/README.md

 > You can think of components as Lego blocks.
 When we build web-apps, we take those blocks (the "component") and assemble them into a complete website.

-Unlike legos, we don't neccesarily get any out of the box.
-We often need to craft our own individual blocks, and then assemble them into the whole of our website.

 For now, you can think of components as mostly the “visual parts” of your website.

 #### Component Example: